 Bounce with Nikon diffusion dome

 To know what we are doing with the flash, we need to learn to look at the shadows, and at the shaded tone gradients we create.
 I am trying to encourage you to study your pictures, repeatedly (until you are able to see them), to learn what you are doing with the flash.
 There is no magic, it is all there in front of our face, and we can see it all, if we just look, and see.
+Since there is more here than many will see, perhaps this animation might help them notice more.
+Learning to look is the trick of lighting.

 1. Direct flash.
 Black background shadows of course, but it is a flat frontal light.
 Direct frontal flash uses little power level.
 Flat frontal does not create shadow tone gradients.
 It seems hardly recognizable in #1, but that is a small lamb at far right.